hemapalani06/Building-Performance-Analysis/README.md

 🏢 Building Performance Analysis

-📌 Introduction
+📌 Introduction:

 The Building Performance Analysis project focuses on improving the efficiency, sustainability, and design of buildings by leveraging computational tools, simulation software, and data analytics.
 It evaluates key performance indicators like thermal comfort, energy consumption, and daylight analysis to assist architects and engineers in making data-driven design decisions.

-🎯 Objective
+🎯 Objective:

 Analyze and optimize building designs for energy efficiency and occupant comfort.

 Simulate various performance metrics to inform better architectural decisions.

 Provide insights for retrofitting and sustainability improvements.

-🗂️ Data Source & Simulated Dataset
+🗂️ Data Source & Simulated Dataset:

 Simulated real-world building data.

 Custom datasets generated via simulation software for thermal, energy, and daylight analysis.